geuryroustand/capstone-frontend/README.md

 # Capstone Frotend

-## Please note that this project is still developing it and there are a lot of missing features that I'm going to implement it
+### This is the frontend of the final project of my coding Bootcamp course at Strive School, it is not finished yet I am working to finish it and add the features that it needs.